-Daly & Black, P.C., frequently fights this battle with insurance companies.
+Daly & Black, P.C., frequently fights this battle with insurance companies or corporate defendants.
 Although it is a battle the firm frequently wins, a recent victory was especially remarkable.

 Our client, Good Shepherd Assisted Living Corp., operates a nursing home in the small town of Blair, Nebraska.
 The facility sustained severe damage as a result of a storm on June 3, 2014.
 Great American Insurance Company of New York and the adjuster it assigned to the claim, Eric Howell, wrongfully denied the nursing home’s claim, which left and continues to leave the facility in a deplorable condition.